Private Estate Yura Lotonenko Private Estate Yura Lotonenko

 3D visualization of the front entry courtyard with a circular fountain, formal paving layout, layered perennial planting, and mature trees, designed as part of a Post-Classicism Modernist Garden in Omaha.

-EXISITNG CONDITION
+EXISTING CONDITION

 A Living System of Art and Ecology